justinsane/justinsane.github.io/index.md

 Justin attained his Series 7 and 66 nine years ago and is a Certified Investment Management Analyst&#174; specializing in portfolio construction and manager selection.
 His clients include top independent and RIA's in Northern California.

-Currently, he's studying for the CFP&#174; in addition to expanding his video editing and web tech skillset for fun.
+Currently, he's studying for the CFP&#174; designation in addition to expanding his video editing and web tech skillset for fun.

 Justin considers endurance sports fun: triathlons, cycling, running, and hiking.
 Travel experiences and exploring the less-traveled path are important to both Justin and his fiance.
 They're also constantly improving their kitchen chops and sharing new recipes with friends and family.